thatslifescience/github_dev/_posts/2019-05-27-A-Peanut-A-Day-BTravers-Writing-Contest-Winner.md

 **Fig. 1** - Peanut allergies are all too common in schools today. (source: Eliza Marz, ["Thriving With Allergies" blog](http://thrivingwithallergies.blogspot.com/p/helpfu.html))

 Allergies have been on the rise ever since 1997 with their prevalence increasing three-fold between then and 2008 [1].
 An allergy is described as an overreaction to a substance that should be harmless [2].
-Our immune system, which is our body's protector from pathogens and foreign substances, gets overstimulated during an allergic reaction, causing inflammation and rashes on a minor scale, even closing off airways during severe allergic reactions [2].
+Our immune system, which is our body's protector from pathogens and foreign substances, gets overstimulated during an allergic reaction, causing inflammation and rashes on a minor scale, and can even close off airways during severe allergic reactions [2].
 Food allergies are no joke either.
 Imagine going to a friend’s house and being scared to eat, or not being able to eat a birthday cake because you cannot read the ingredients.
 Even worse, imagine being afraid to kiss someone because of what they ate!
 Food allergies are not fair to those suffering from them, but they are around us at an all-time high.
 Without a method to treat allergies, medical professionals are trying to understand why food allergies are becoming more prevalent and are striving to come up with preventative methods.

 Currently, medical professionals specializing in allergies have turned to the hygiene hypothesis and lack of early exposure as a plausible explanation for this rise.
 The hygiene hypothesis simply states that the environments in the developing world are becoming too sterile, ultimately resulting in an immature immune system that hasn't had a chance to "practice" against enough foreign substances [3].
 The lack of exposure to these substances, especially foods, are being noted as a driving factor in the increase of food allergies.